TheCrashDown/django-product-server/README.md

 # django-product-server

-REST API product server allowing to add and get products and categories
+REST API product server allowing to add and get information about products and categories

 ## install:
 ```